Consumer medicine information

 Daonil can be used alone, or in combination with insulin or other anti-diabetes medicines.

-Daonil lowers high blood glucose by increasing the amount of insulin released by your pancreas.
+Daonil lowers high blood sugar by increasing the amount of insulin released by your pancreas.

-If your blood glucose is not properly controlled, you may experience hypoglycaemia (low blood glucose) or hyperglycaemia (high blood glucose).
-High blood glucose can lead to serious problems with your heart, eyes, circulation or kidneys.
+If your blood sugar is not properly controlled, you may experience hypoglycaemia (low blood sugar) or hyperglycaemia (high blood sugar).
+High blood sugar can lead to serious problems with your heart, eyes, circulation or kidneys.

-Low blood glucose can occur suddenly.
+Low blood sugar can occur suddenly.
 Signs may include:

 • weakness, trembling, shaking